keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 ---
-title: Webhooks
+title: Webhook Integration
 description: Learn how to integrate external tooling using Webhooks
 weight: 2
 keywords: [0.10.x-integration]
 ---

 Keptn has a built-in capability to integrate your webhooks into the sequence orchestration of Keptn.
 This lets you call custom HTTP endpoints when running a delivery or remediation sequence that triggers a certain task.
 By using this integration, you can easily send the state of a task to a third-party tool or service.
 This allows you to integrate tools such as testing services and incident management services.
-For example, using a webhook in combination with a testing tool lets you run a test based on a `test.triggered` event.
+Two use case examples of tool integrations are provided here: Integration of a (1) [testing tools](../how_integrate/#testing-tools), (2) [notification tools](../how_integrate/#notification-tools), which can be easily implemented by just using webhooks.

 Webhooks are created at a *Task* level and can be triggered by 3 task events: